plotdb/template-text/README.md

 # template-text

 generate text from template for all purposes with LiveScript syntax.
+Use `eval` so one should always use this with owned/reviewed `template.file`.

 ## Usage